Grum999/BuliBrushSwitch/README.md

 There's a known bug on shortcut widget, all keystrokes are not recognized (at least on my Debian)
 > If you can't define a shortcut from plugin's interface, then do it from Krita's shortcuts interface

-The plugin use Krita's API `Krita.instance().resources()`
+The plugin use Krita's API `Krita.instance().resources()`: on my DEV computer, with ~1000 presets, first call to this API function need ~4.0s for execution
-> On my DEV computer, with ~1000 presets, first call to this API need ~4.0s for execution; then Krita's startup will a little bit more time than usual
+- With plugin installed, Krita's startup will need a little bit more time than usual
-> Should be faster with less presets
+- Should be faster with less presets
 > A [bug](https://bugs.kde.org/show_bug.cgi?id=473311) has been opened on Krita side for this case, not sure if it can be fixed or not...

-Any question, bugs, feature request should be asked to dedicated [Issues](https://github.com/Grum999/BuliBrushSwitch/issues) page.
+**Question?
+Bugs?
+Feature request?**
+> Please use the dedicated [Issues](https://github.com/Grum999/BuliBrushSwitch/issues) page